You have no soul. You Šre a soul. You have a body ... (Charles Staples Lewis, Irish writer)

 However, Adam felt attracted to Eve, a hairless woman.

-Quite possible that Adam himself was the hairy monkey.
+Quite possible that Adam himself was a hairy ape.

 Before the Flood many thousands of